Code Mycelial Network

 Spawn

-hypha spawn cmn://original.com/b3.id — fork with automatic lineage declaration (taste-gated)
+hypha spawn cmn://original.com/b3.id — create a sovereign spore under your domain with automatic lineage declaration (taste-gated)

 4A